 - How do I plan my trip?

 Therefore, we have compiled the following list of all the most commonly visited countries.
-This is just a rough and quick overview, the rules for individual countries can be very complicated indeed and sometimes hard to find.
+We even got the option to buy vignettes or tags online easily for Austria, Switzerland, the Czech Republic, and Slovenia.
+This is just a rough and quick overview; the rules for individual countries can be very complicated indeed and sometimes hard to find.
 Where possible, a link is also provided to sites that should have up-to-date information on the subject.
 We would recommend checking this before you travel.
 We will, of course, keep this article updated as well.
 We have generally researched the information for these motorhomes and rigs:

 - Normal car towing a caravan up to 3.5 tonnes